 An experienced midwife will be available to communicate with each individual student, providing guidance through the program when needed.
 In addition, each module has a private email group for its class members to facilitate study help when needed.
 A student Facebook page helps provide peer support and interaction from students at all levels of education and clinical training.
 Each module may have its own forum(s) and chats.
 All help provide the support normally obtained in a classroom setting.

-Workshops are taught by a team of experienced instructor-midwives who use a variety of teaching methods to help reinforce learning and help the student begin to integrate and apply theory with clinical practice.
+Every ATMMTP module ends with a two or three day mandatory workshop.
+The workshops are taught by a team of experienced instructor-midwives who use a variety of teaching methods to help reinforce learning and help the student begin to integrate and apply theory with clinical practice.
 Module content is reviewed using lecture, audio/visual aids, discussion, and clinical simulations, with demonstration and hands-on practice of skills.
+Students are challenged to practice critical and clinical thinking skills.
 At the end of each workshop the student must pass a comprehensive exam over the material covered in the module before advancing to the next study module.

-Every module ends with a two or three day mandatory workshop.
-Each workshop is held in a specific location.
+Workshops are normally only held twice per year and in a specific location.
 You may download a calendar with workshop dates here, with the current city in which it is held.
-Workshop are normally held only twice per year.
 Which workshop a student attends will depend on the start day of the module.
 You will need to review the program schedule for your class start date to determine in which month a workshop will fall for your class start date.

 Note that all workshop dates are tentative.
 While we strive to adhere to the schedule, the dates are subject to change!

 See pictures from recent workshops - click here!